Best Mate: Racing career

 Best Mate never fell at a fence or hurdle.
-Out of 22 starts, he came first in 14 of them and second in seven, the 22nd race being the one he was pulled up in shortly before his death.
-Of the seven races in which he finished second, five were Group 1 races, and two were Group 2 races.
-Like Arkle, Best Mate won three successive Cheltenham Gold Cups.
+He came first or second in all his 22 starts, except for his final race when he was pulled up before his collapse and death.
+His victories included six Grade 1 races and four Grade 2 races, while he came second in five Grade 1 races and two Grade 2 races.
 He ran in one handicap chase (2001/2002 First National Gold Cup), where he failed by 1/2 length to give 20 lbs to Wahiba Sands.
-He was the first horse to win the Gold Cup more than once since L'Escargot in 1970 and 1971.